AzureDevOps3/duffney.github.io/_drafts/2017-09-04-UsingDscCompositeResources.md

 }
 ```

-At the moment it's an empty configuration called WebServerBaseline.
+At the moment, it's an empty configuration called WebServerBaseline.
 Since we already have the dsc code required for this composite we can simply copy and paste it in.
 There is one change we have to make to the dsc configuration before it can be used in this composite resource.
 In order for it to work we have to remove the node block from the configuration.
 If you don't you'll get an error when trying to compile the mof.

 ![nodeblockerror](/images/posts/UsingDscCompositeResources/nodeblockerror.png "nodeblockerror")